On Two-Handed Planar Assembly Partitioning with Connectivity Constraints: Hardness of Connected Assembly Partitioning

-Let us examine the functionality of the gadget.
-Parts $p, p'\in~A$ are said to \textit{interlock} if they are not separable by a vertical translation, i.e., $p \in \up{} \Leftrightarrow p' \in \up{}$.
+Parts $p, p'\in A$ are said to \textit{interlock} if they are not separable by a vertical translation, i.e., $p \in \up{} \Leftrightarrow p' \in \up{}$.
 For example, parts \clausea{i} and \clauseb{i} of the gadget interlock, as do parts \clausec{i} and \claused{i}.
 Let us assume that $\clausea{i} \in \up{}$ (we later force this to always be the case).
 Due to the interlock, we must have $\clauseb{i} \in \up{}$, and since \clausea{i} and \clauseb{i} are both in \up{}, there needs to be a connection between them in order for \up{} to be connected (i.e., there must exist a path between \clausea{i} and \clauseb{i} in the adjacency graph $\mathcal{G}(\up{})$).
-The only way to connect them is to have either one of $x_j$, $\clausec{i}$ be in \up{}.
+The only way to connect them is for $x_j$ or $\clausec{i}$ to be in \up{}.
 In this sense, \clausea{i} and \clauseb{i} act analogously to a logical OR gate with the inputs $x_j \in \up{}, \clausec{i} \in \up{}$.
 Therefore, if $x_j \in \down{}$, we must have $\clausec{i} \in \up{}$.
 In that case, \clausec{i} and \claused{i} act in an analogous manner to \clausea{i} and \clauseb{i}.
 Namely, we must have $\claused{i} \in \up{}$, and in order to have a connection between \clausec{i} and \claused{i}, we must have either $x_k \in \up{}$ or $x_{k+1} \in \up{}$.
-To summarize, if $a_i \in \up{}$ then the gadget guarantees that at least one of variable-rectangles of $C_i$ (i.e., $x_j, x_k, x_{k+1}$) is also in \up{}.
-We therefore get that any partition with $a_i \in \up{}$ corresponds to a satisfying assignment to $C_i$:
+To summarize, if $a_i \in \up{}$ then the gadget guarantees that at least one of the variable rectangles of $C_i$ (i.e., $x_j, x_k, x_{k+1}$) is also in \up{}.
+We therefore get that any partition with $a_i \in \up{}$ corresponds to an assignment satisfying $C_i$: